DIVING INTO ITALIAN WINE

 White Wines

 Verdicchio is an ancient grape grown in the hilly Marche region of Italy’s Adriatic coast, mostly grown in the Castelli di Jesi commune, and Italians from Marche are quite proud of their world class white wine.
 This is another dry, crisp white wine built for seafood but it also carries enough weight to pair well with a wide variety of foods.
-I was quite happy when Kermit Lynch began importing this great value Verdicchio from Azienda Santa Barbara.
-Their Verdicchio is slightly more generous and round, with more fruit than most examples of this varietal, while still offering that classic zippy minerality and freshness.
-A wonderful introduction to this sophisticated white wine.
+A sophisticated white wine.

-Tyrsos is a classic, fresh expression of Sardinia’s prized white wine.
+Sardinia’s most prized white wine.
 Medium bodied with zesty citrus flavors and a hint of Mediterranean herbs.
 Can be enjoyed as an aperitif or fantastic with fish dishes.
-Contini is the oldest continually operating winery in Sardinia.

 For some of you Gavi di Gavi may be an old familiar friend and for many a new discovery.
 Gavi di Gavi once was the most popular Italian white wine in the U.S. long before Pinot Grigio became all the rage.
 Gavi di Gavi is a dry, refreshing white that is perfect for drinking on warm summer nights.
 It’s light and fresh and can simply be enjoyed as an aperitif but also has enough character and body to pair with a variety of summer foods.
 It’s zesty citrus flavors pair great with salads, pesto or other herb forward dishes, grilled fish and chicken.

 Soave was once the most imported and sold Italian wine in American back in the 1970’s but got a bad reputation from large winemakers producing simple, flavorless, bulk style wines to feed the huge demand.
 Soave wines have come a long way since then and are now being recognized as some of the best quality white wines produced in all of Italy, especially when they produced in the Soave Classico region with its mineral rich, volcanic soils.
 This is a light, dry white wine from Northern Italy that is great for your weeknight dinners.
-Lovely aromas of white citrus flowers are followed on the palate with flavors of fresh stone fruits and pears.
-The wine finishes with the classic note of fresh almonds.
 Super refreshing and enjoyable!

 Red Wines

 You’ll often hear me say that Barbera is one of Italy’s greatest food wines.
 It is Italy’s third most planted grape but especially produces great wines when grown in the cooler, hilly regions of Asti and Alba in Piedmont.
 It’s here that Barbera retains its freshness and acidity and the vibrant red and black cherry fruits really shine.
 Barbera has somewhat soft tannins making it approachable and crowd friendly.
-This Monferrato Rosso – Selected by Kermit Lynch--was first made in 2009 using a blend of the region's red varieties.
-It's been a hit every year since and still an amazing value.
-Loaded with brambly berries, bright acidity, and soft, earthy tannins, the wine is a faithful representation of Piemontese reds at bargain cost: just what you would want in your carafe at a roadside trattoria, and the perfect weeknight red to gulp down at home.
-The blend is mostly Barbera with small amounts Dolcetto, Bonarda, Freisa and Croatina.
+Just what you would want in your carafe at a roadside trattoria, and the perfect weeknight red to gulp down at home.

 Valpolicella is another great food wine from northern Italy that is often overlooked.
 Valpolicella is a wine region in the Veneto region of Northern Italy.
 Valpolicella wines are produced from grapes you’ve probably never heard of like Corvina, Rondinella, Molinara and Corvinone and you’ll mostly likely never see those grapes on the label anywhere.
 The wines are simply called Valpolicella and come in different styles from light and accessible to rich and powerful.
 The styles, ranging from lighter to heavier, are noted on the wine labels as such; Valpolicella, Valpolicella Superiore, Valpolicella Ripasso and Amarone della Valpolicella.
-Zenato’s Valpolicella Superiore is a medium bodied wine that delivers ripe red and black cherry fruits with hints of baking spice and herbs.
-It’s robust and fresh but soft and velvety.
 This wine is versatile enough to be enjoyed throughout an entire meal from appetizers to entrees.
 Always a hit with people!